letonchanh/dynamite/artifact/README.md

 ## Reproducing the Results

 To reproduce the results in Figures 6, 7, 8, 9, and 10, in the folder `dynamite/benchmarks`, run `make BENCH_NAME` where `BENCH_NAME` is the name of the corresponding benchmark to a figure, `integrated` for Figure 10.
 The following results were collected from runs on a Docker image.
 The default timeout is **300s** for each benchmark program.
-The result tables in HTML will be automatically generated, which can be viewed from the command line with `lynx`.
+The result tables in HTML will be automatically generated, which can be viewed from the command line using `lynx`.
 The details are as follows:

 - To reproduce Figure 6, run
     ```